Developer Documentation

 clear

-No matches found, or matches were auto-cleared due to low confidence or PEP-only classification.
-Proceed.
+No matches found, or matches were auto-cleared due to low confidence.
+PEP-only hits return MATCH (not CLEAR) for enhanced due diligence review.

 possible_match